West London Extension Specialists

 Many extensions fall under permitted development and don’t need full planning.
 Rear extensions up to 4 metres (terraces, semis) or 6 metres (detached) usually qualify.
 Side returns within plot width almost always qualify.
 Wrap-arounds and double-storey extensions usually need full planning.
 Conservation area properties always need planning.
 We confirm the route at the free design consultation.
 The Planning Portal extensions page has the full official guidance.

 Permitted development rights let you extend without full planning, subject to size limits and conditions.
 For most London homes you can add a single storey rear up to 4m (terrace/semi) or 6m (detached), side extensions up to half the original house width, and a small wrap-around.
-The property must not be in a conservation area or listed.
+The property must not be listed, and conservation areas have tighter limits.
 We submit a Lawful Development Certificate to confirm with the council.

 Build time depends on extension type.
 A single storey rear runs 8–12 weeks on site.
 Side returns take 10–14 weeks because of the narrow access.
 Wrap-arounds need 12–16 weeks.
 Double-storey extensions run 14–20 weeks.
 Planning and design add 10–14 weeks before site work starts.
 Total project from first call to handover usually sits at 5–9 months.